kulicuu/cpptest01/Linux__sandbox/README.md

 # How-to, compile and run:

-If you are in Debian and gave g++ working with v17 installed and working:
+If you are in Debian and have g++ working with v17 installed and working:

 From this directory: